 Conclusion

 Jesus did not have hair like wool.
-His hair was white like wool and like snow, but the hair itself is not said to be like wool.
+His hair was white like wool and snow, and this is best explained by Jesus being in a transfigured glorified state illuminated with the light of God’s glory.
 Just like saying someone has hair that is orange like carrots does not mean that their hair looks like a bunch of carrots.

 But what about his feet?
 To call Jesus black based on this text is not only going above and beyond the certainty of the original Greek word used here (chalkolibanon) which can also refer to brass, gold, copper, and any kind of alloy, it is to ignore the metaphorical imagery that contextualizes and surrounds these specific verses.
 It is far too ambiguous and can just as equally mean fine brass (which is golden).